Textrux/website/docs/architecture.md

 This isn't about the _content_ of cells—it's about their **spatial relationships**.

-## System Architecture: The 10-Layer SPASE Stack
+## System Architecture: The 10-Layer Spase Stack

-Textrux implements BSS through the SPASE (Spatial Semantics) framework—a comprehensive 10-layer architecture where each layer builds upon the previous to transform raw spatial bits into high-level tangible artifacts.
+Textrux implements BSS through the Spase (Spatial Semantics) framework—a comprehensive 10-layer architecture where each layer builds upon the previous to transform raw spatial bits into high-level tangible artifacts.

 ### Layer 1: Substrates